International Criminal Court investigation in the Democratic Republic of the Congo: The Prosecutor v. Thomas Lubanga Dyilo

 The Prosecutor applied for a warrant for Lubanga Dyilo's arrest on 12 January 2006 and the warrant was issued under seal on 10 February 2006.
-Lubanga Dyilo was already in a Kinshasa prison when the warrant was issued in connection with the killing of nine Bangladeshi peacekeepers from the United Nations Mission in the Democratic Republic of Congo.
+Lubanga Dyilo was already in a Kinshasa prison when the warrant was issued in connection with the killing of nine Bangladeshi peacekeepers from the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo.
 Congolese authorities surrendered Lubanga Dyilo to the ICC on 17 March 2006, he was transferred to the ICC detention centre in The Hague, and he made his initial appearance before the Court on 20 March 2006.
 His confirmation of charges hearing took place from 9 to 28 November 2006 and Pre-Trial Chamber I confirmed the charges on 29 January 2007.

 Before the trial against Lubanga Dyilo started, the Pre-Trial Chamber halted proceedings and ordered Dyilo released on grounds that the prosecutor had failed to disclose evidence to the defence.
 In a subsequent ruling the chamber reversed its previous decision and allowed the trial to begin.
 Additionally, the senior trial lawyer, prosecutor Ekkehard Withopf, was removed from the case only a month before the trial started.
 Lubanga Dyilo's trial began on 26 January 2009 but on 8 July 2010 the Trial Chamber once again stayed the proceedings because of the conduct of the prosecutor and ordered him released.
 Following a successful appeal by the prosecutor the order to release Lubanga Dyilo was reversed and the trial resumed.
 Closing arguments concluded on 26 August 2011.
 In 2012, Lubanga was found guilty and sentenced to 14 years imprisonment.